Managing Pending AP Assets

 You can customize which fields appear in the table by clicking the

 icon and selecting or deselecting the desired column names.
-Optionally,
+Drag and drop

-columns. - (Optional) Select the Show hidden devices checkbox to display APs hidden from the default view.
+columns. - (Optional) Click the Show hidden devices checkbox to display APs hidden from the default view.

 -